 Selaginella

 Also known as “club moss,” Selaginella is a lush moss with delicate, lacy frills that make it look like something from an enchanted forest.
-It loves humidity and low-light conditions, so if you want to grow this moss indoors, a terrarium is the way to go.
+It loves humidity and low-light conditions, making this one of the best terrarium plants.
+Keep the soil moist but not soggy and your club moss will be very content.

 Tillandsia

+I know I’m not supposed to have favorites, but when it comes to plants in terrariums…this may be the one.
 I’m wild about air plants, as you may have noticed.
-Tillandsia are a great choice for terrariums of all kinds as they don’t even need soil to grow.
+Tillandsia is a great choice for terrariums of all kinds as they don’t even need soil to grow.
 They come in a lot of different shapes, sizes, and colors and are easy to care for if you know the right tricks.

 Love this post!
 Where do I find these plants, or do you start them with seeds In a terrarium?
 I’ve never done one before but I want to so badly!
 I’ve tried searching on home Depot and I’m wondering if there’s an easier way to obtain one of the plants listed in this post.